bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 additional randomness due to the mini-batches: :math:`\frac{N}{n} \sum_{i=1}^n \nabla \log[p(x_{ti} | \theta_t)]`.
 This term is multiplied by a :math:`\frac{\epsilon_t}{2}` factor where as the standard deviation from the :math:`\varepsilon` term is :math:`\sqrt{\epsilon_t}`.
-Thus as :math:`\epsilon_t \to 0`, the mini-batch term will vanish faster than the :math:`\varepsilon` term, converging to the LMC proposal distribution (Equation 11).
+Thus as :math:`\epsilon_t \to 0`, the error from the mini-batch term vs. LMC will vanish faster than the :math:`\varepsilon` term, converging to the LMC proposal distribution (Equation 11).

 Next, we observe that LMC is a special case of HMC.
 HMC is actually a discretization of a continuous time differential equation.
 The discretization introduces error in the calcluation, which is the only reason why we need a Metropolis-Hastings update (see previous post on `HMC <link://slug/hamiltonian-monte-carlo>`__).
 However as :math:`\epsilon_t \to 0`, this error becomes negligible converging to the continuous time dynamics, implying a 100% acceptance rate.
-Thus there is no need for an MH update for very small :math:`\epsilon_t`.
+Thus, there is no need for an MH update for very small :math:`\epsilon_t`.

 In summary for the large :math:`t`, the :math:`t^{th}` iteration of Equation